MusicPlayerDaemon/MPD/doc/user.rst

 Configuring database plugins
 ----------------------------

 If a music directory is configured, one database plugin is used.
-To configure this plugin, add a database block to :file:`mpd.conf`:
+To configure this plugin, add a :code:`database` block to :file:`mpd.conf`:

 .. code-block:: none